-Different applications require specific properties such as strength, toughness, ductility, and corrosion resistance.
-For example, construction applications may require steel with high strength and durability, while automotive applications may require steel with high ductility and formability.
+Different applications require specific properties such as strength, toughness, flexibility, and corrosion resistance.
+For example, construction applications may require high-strength and durable steel, while automotive applications may require high ductility and formability.

 Additionally, compliance with industry standards can ensure that the steel product meets the required mechanical and physical properties.

 Buyers and sellers of steel should be aware of the mechanical and physical properties necessary for different applications and select steel grades accordingly.